 “For an article by Nature Genetics in 2013 [Mari-Ordonez et al 2013, -LS], faced with the opposition from publisher to issue corrections, he asked ETHZ to publish them as their own imprint.
 “It would have allowed my former student to have a complete resume, without hiding the problem with this article,” says Olivier Voinnet”.

 The first author Arturo Mari-Ordonez is now group leader in Austria, and he had to correct his PhD thesis due to manipulated data.
 Now I understand why ETH refused me access to this dissertation back in 2015.
 As for the journal’s peculiar refusal to issue a correction: the journal’s former Editor-in-Chief Myles Axton departed to work with Wiley (incidentally, also he had some inappropriately presented data in his own papers), and the new editorial team seems to have little say on such matters.
 Instead, I received a reply from Springer Nature Head of Communications, Rebecca Walton, who refused to either confirm or deny what Voinnet told Le Monde.
 Three times I put the above Le Monde quote to her, and all I got back was an instruction to write something unspecific about Springer Nature being committed and confidentiality.
-Soon after, a tweet of mine where I questioned Nature editors’ qualifications and responsibilities, was instrumented by another Nature journal editor to set off a campaign accusing me of harassment of women, but also of editors and scientists in general.
+Soon after, a tweet of mine where I questioned Nature editors’ qualifications and responsibilities, was instrumented by another Nature journal editor (formerly with Nature Genetics, strange coincidence) to set off a campaign accusing me of harassment of women, but also of editors and scientists in general.

 So it seems Voinnet did not lie.
 Nature Publishing Group probably closed the case after discovering that it all was once again only my trolling.